bitkarrot/bitcoinbiz/README.md

 # Bitcoin Businesses Directory Worldwide

-Have a new entry?
+## Want to add a new entry?
 Edit this file and Make a Pull Request

 https://github.com/bitkarrot/bitcoinbiz/blob/main/bitcoinlinks.csv